canada-ca/Open_First_Whitepaper/3_Open_Source_Software.md

 #### Canada

 Examples of the GC’s continuous utilization of open source software (OSS) can be found in Environment Canada’s weather infrastructure, TBS’s Government of Canada 2.0 tools (i.e. GCpedia and GCconnex), the [Open Government Portal](open.canada.ca), as well as in multiple departments openly contributing to the Web Experience Toolkit OSS project on GitHub ([Source](http://www.ssc-spc.gc.ca/pages/itir-triti/itir-triti-afac-271115-pres1-eng.html)).
 Although prevalent, there has been little done to update GC policies, governance, funding and processes to ensure that open source tools are being used at the right place and at the right time.
-Moreover, a need exists to ensure that OSS is supported in a sustainable way and that there is appropriate policy and guidance for employees using these tools when needed.
+Moreover, a need exists to ensure that OSS is supported in a sustainable way and that there is appropriate policy and guidance for employees.

 This whitepaper aims to assess the GC’s current use of OSS tools, programs and activities.
 It also aims to identify current gaps to outline a path forward in creating a more complete open environment.